panda3d/panda3d-docs/programming/scene-graph/common-state-changes.rst

 These relative sets and gets are a very powerful feature of Panda's scene graph, but they can also be confusing; don't worry if it doesn't make sense right now.

-The ``lookAt()`` method rotates a model to face another object; that is, it rotates the first object so that its +Y axis points toward the second object.
+The :meth:`~.NodePath.look_at()` method rotates a model to face another object;
+that is, it rotates the first object so that its +Y axis points toward the second object.
 Note that a particular model might or might not have been generated with the +Y axis forward, so this doesn't necessarily make a model "look at" the given object.

 .. only:: python